isomerpages/sentosa-corp/_careers/1-life-in-sentosa.md

 <div class="row">
 	<div class="col is-12">

-We at Sentosa serve from the heart with energy, passion and fun – to provide memorable experiences for all our guests!  return
+We at Sentosa serve from the heart with energy, passion and fun – to provide memorable experiences for all our guests!

-Bringing to life our STAR values (Service, Teamwork, Acting with integrity, Results-oriented), we are empowered to make a difference and make things happen.  return
+  Bringing to life our STAR values (Service, Teamwork, Acting with integrity, Results-oriented), we are empowered to make a difference and make things happen.

   Here at Sentosa, we provide a fun and stimulating work environment, and an opportunity to be part of a growing organisation.
-Whether it is working full-time, part-time or on contract, we invite you to dive into this fun-making journey with us today!  return
+Whether it is working full-time, part-time or on contract, we invite you to dive into this fun-making journey with us today!

    </div>
 </div>